 Who doesn’t like Instagram Stories?
 Just like post ads, Instagram Stories ads are placed strategically between other organic stories so they don’t seem too pushy, and for your target audience to find it when they are just casually swiping through stories.

-Engagement is often said to be higher with Stories ads, as the format covers the whole mobile screen and feels much more immersive than the normal photo ads.
+Engagement is often said to be higher with Stories ads on the mobile app, as the format covers the whole mobile screen and feels much more immersive than the normal photo ads.

 See how St.Botanica, a bath and body essential brand, promoted an offer on their products in their Instagram stories ad.
 Notice the use of vibrant colors and pictures of products from most of their categories along with a CTA.